 - 1. All field trips will be self-funded. - 2.
 Must be present in school the previous school day unless otherwise approved by administration. - 3.
-Must be eligible (grades) to attend - 4.
-If the student is not eligible to attend, an alternate assignment will be provided for full credit. - Students are to turn in assignments due the day of the trip prior to leaving or a letter grade deduction will result. - 6.
-Assignments due the day after the field trip are due at that time; the field trip does not allow an extra day to complete assignments. - 7.
+Must be eligible (grades) to attend.
+Eligibility determination will be made every Friday. - 4.
+If the student is not eligible to attend, an alternate assignment will be provided for full credit. - 5.
+Students are to turn in assignments due the day of the trip. - 6.
+Assignments due the day after the field trip are due at that time; the field trip does not allow an extra day to complete assignments.
+Students are also responsible for collecting assignments given on the day of the field trip prior to leaving for the trip. - 7.
 Since the field trip is an extension of the school day, all school rules are to be followed.
 Appropriate discipline will be administered for breaking rules.
-If police are involved, parents will be notified and be responsible for any fines/bail that may result.
-The student will be left in police custody and it will be the parent's responsibility to drive to the police station to gain custody of their child(ren).
+If police are involved, parents will be notified and be responsible for any fines/bail that

+- may result.
+The student will be left in police custody and it will be the parent's responsibility to drive to the police station to gain custody of their child(ren). - 8.
+If a student is on the eligibility list and wants to attend a College/Career Fair, he or she must have a prearranged form filled out and completed to be considered eligible to go.
+The administration will make the final decision on attendance.